slnaing07/revel-modz/README.md

 - Headjs for asynchronous loading of assets
 - Many JS/CSS goodies in revel-modz/modules/assets
 - Templated includes for per page assets
-- A `appendjs` template function for inserting JS code
+- An `appendjs` template function for inserting JS code

 Back-end: